When Too Much Safety Isn’t Safe

 Turns out the new leader has been procrastinating on the project for a couple of months and though she wasn’t given a deadline, she feels anxiety when she thinks about it.
 She decides to bring it up with her coach.

 When she brought it up, she thought she needed some help with accountability.
 She thought some kind of pressure or deadline and an agreement with her coach might nudge her to get it done.

-The new leader and her coach explored this pathway for a bit (any issue in coaching can be explored and worked through in myriad ways) and the coach had a hunch something else was at play.
-He asked to share it with her and she was willing to take a look, even though doing so isn’t guaranteed to be comfortable.
-She feels vulnerable to look deeper inside but trusts her coach and is open to continuing and has hope this will help her grow.
+The new leader and her coach explored this pathway for a bit (any issue in coaching can be explored and worked through in myriad ways) and the coach had a hunch that something else was at play.
+He asked to share it with her, and she was willing to take a look, even though doing so isn’t guaranteed to be comfortable.
+She feels vulnerable to look deeper inside but trusts herself and her coach, and is open to continuing.
+She also has a sense of faith or trust that this will help her grow.

 One by one, letting anything new pop up in her experience, and writing it down without talking about it or justifying it.
 Just letting it be and letting it go.

 - I’ve never done a project like this